Won Da Mo

-"Won Da Mo" is a song by the recording artists of Nigerian record label Mavin Records, collectively known as the Mavins.
-It was released on 9 November 2022, through the label as the second single from the Mavins' second compilation album Chapter X, and features vocals from the artists Rema, Ladipoe, Crayon, Bayanni, Boy Spyce, Magixx, Ayra Starr and Johnny Drille.
-The song was produced by Andre Vibez, with additional production from Prestige and Johnny Drille.
+"Won Da Mo" is a song recorded by Mavin Records signees, who are commonly known as the Mavins.
+Released on 9 November 2022, the track serves as the second single from the label's compilation album Chapter X (2022).
+"Won Da Mo" features vocals from artists such as Rema, Ladipoe, Crayon, Bayanni, Boy Spyce, Magixx, Ayra Starr and Johnny Drille.
+It was produced by Andre Vibez, with additional production from Prestige and Johnny Drille.

 Background

-The song was meant to be released on 4 November 2022 but was postponed to mourn the passing of Davido's son Ifeanyi Adeleke.
+The song was meant to be released on 4 November 2022, but was postponed to mourn the passing of Davido's son Ifeanyi Adeleke.

 Critical reception

-Yinoluwa Olowofoyeku of Afrocritik, reviewing the Chapter X album, described "Won Da Mo" as a "powerhouse single" brimming with infectious energy and a grand epic atmosphere, brought to life by Andrevibez's fast-paced drums and emotive production.
-She highlighted Rema, Magixx, and Ayra Starr as standout performers and noted that Johnny Drille's outro, which she described as "soulful" and softer, provided a fitting conclusion to the track.
-Olowofoyeku also remarked that the collaborative chorus added a powerful choir effect that enhanced the song's impact.

-Writers for the Native magazine shared varied perspectives on "Won Da Mo."
+Yinoluwa Olowofoyeku of Afrocritik, in a review of Chapter X, said the song was "rife with the kind of infectious energy that was the signature of Don Jazzy's production style."
+He specifically commended Rema, Magixx, and Ayra Starr for their work on the track, and praised its "pulsing kick drums, numerous rolls and flourishes," as well as the "weeping" strings and "angelic" pads.
+Writers for The Native magazine shared varied perspectives on "Won Da Mo."
 Uzoma acknowledged Andre Vibez's "astute fusion of sounds" on the track, blending elements of rock and amapiano, although noting that the song was not a personal favorite due to its complexity.
 Daniel praised the production for its combination of rock guitars and rhythmic percussions, describing it as "perfection" even before the vocals began.
 While "Amina" was Wonu's standout production on the project, she highlighted how Vibez's work on the record seamlessly brought together kicks and snares to create a melodic cohesion.

 Commercial performance

 "Won Da Mo" was the lead single off the Mavins' second compilation album, Chapter X, and experienced notable success on the TurnTable Official Nigeria Top 100 chart.
 The song debuted at No. 54 and quickly gained traction, leaping 47 spots to No. 7 in its second week.
 This marked a significant milestone for the all-star collaboration, as it joined the ranks of other high-performing tracks like Kizz Daniel's "Cough (Odo)" at No. 2 and Tiwa Savage and Asake's "Loaded" at No. 3.
 By its third week, "Won Da Mo" climbed to a new peak of No. 4, with 2.04 million streams and 48.9 million in radio reach, fueled by the impending release of Chapter X. The song later ascended to No. 1 on the chart, where it held the top spot for one week, showcasing its wide appeal and solidifying its success as a standout release from the compilation album.